On $p$-adic denseness of quotients of values of integral forms: Introduction and statement of results

-Now, we discuss conditions that imply that $R(F)$ is dense in $\Q_p$ for all $p$ greater than some constant.
-Recall that two forms $F_1$ and $F_2$ over a field $K$ are said to be equivalent if there is a non-singular linear transformation $T$ over $K$ such that $F_1(\overline{x})= F_2(T\overline{x})$.
-The order $\text{o}(F)$ of a form $F$ is the smallest integer $m$ such that $F$ is equivalent to a form that contains only $m$ variables explicitly.
-A form in $n$ variables is called non-degenerate if $\text{o}(F)=n$.
-We prove that if the order is greater than the degree of the form, then $R(F)$ is dense in $\Q_p$ for all sufficiently large primes $p$.
+Recall that two forms $F_1$ and $F_2$ over a ring $T$ with the fraction field $L$ are said to be \emph{equivalent} if there is a non-singular linear transformation $A$ over $L$ such that $F_1(\overline{x})= F_2(A\overline{x})$.
+The \emph{order} $\text{o}(F)$ of a form $F$ is the smallest integer $m$ such that $F$ is equivalent to a form that contains only $m$ variables explicitly.
+A form in $n$ variables is called \emph{non-degenerate} if $\text{o}(F)=n$.
+The order $\text{o}(F)$ has the crucial role in studying our more general version of the question.

 \begin{thm} Fix a positive integer $d$.
-Let $F$ be a non-singular integral form of degree $d$ such that $\o(F)\geq 3$.
-There exists a constant $M$ such that for all primes $p>M$, $R(F)$ is dense in $\mathbb{Q}_p$. \end{thm}
+Let $T$ be a Dedekind domain with the fraction field $L$ such that for all nonzero prime ideals $\p$ we have that $T/\p=k_\p$ is a finite field.
+Let $F$ be a non-singular form with coefficients in $T$ of degree $d$ such that $\o(F)\geq 3$.
+There exists a constant $M$ such that for all primes of norm $N(\p)>M$, we have that $R(F(T))$ is dense in $L_\p$. \end{thm}